Treasure Island, Part I

 The doctor working on Paul forearm applied the final patches of artificial skin to the wound.
 “Done,” he said.
 He drew a small elastic sleeve up over his handiwork.
 “Leave that on it for now, just to help the artificial skin and flesh set.
 We’ll check it and your head again tomorrow, but take it easy today.
 You have any problems with balance, vision or anything worse than the headache you have now, call for a trauma team immediately.”
 The doctor bowed to Weston and then excused himself.

 Sir Yael stepped back over.
-“That was forensics, your lordship,” he explained.
+“That was forensics, your excellency,” he explained.
 “The deceased is Oscar Tomlinson of Kiewa, a couple of parsecs from here.”

 “The planet that had the plague a while back?” asked Paul.

 Sir Yael nodded.
 “Ebonscale – it affected over a third of the population there in 1077.
 His Grace, Duke Darius led the Imperium’s relief efforts there back when he was in the Imperial Navy.
 Oscar was identified by a detention microtab implanted in his right earlobe – something they only do for felons.”

 “Do we know what his crimes were?” asked Marquis Weston.

 “Funny thing, that,” said Sir Yael.
 “He’s supposed to be serving a life term on Kiewa for embezzling over 40 million credits from the Ebonscale Victims Relief Fund back in the day.
 He got the harsh sentence because he refused to tell the authorities where the money went.
 The reason he’s not there now is that he turned state’s evidence against members of the criminal syndicate that helped him steal the money.
 Traded his life sentence for permanent exile, got a false identity, a low passage and a thousand credits to send him on his way.”